Best Airport to Fly Into if Visiting Cape Cod

 Many Cape Cod visitors opt to take their favorite major airline from their home airport to Boston, then fly to Hyannis via CapeAir

 flies the Boston-Hyannis route multiple times each day, year round.

 On the other hand, JetBlue

-only flies the JFK-Hyannis route once a day from June to October.
+flies the New York City - Hyannis route on a very limited schedule from June to October.